coap-security/coap-ace-poc-overview/README.md

   It is configured with symmetric keys for all devices.

 * The user's cell phone running a web application provides the user interface.
-  It communicates with the authorization server through the Internet (using WebSockets), and with the device using Bluetooth Low Energy (using Web Bluetooth, available on modern Chrome-based browsers).
+  It communicates with the authorization server through the Internet (using HTTP), and with the device using CoAP over Bluetooth Low Energy (using Web Bluetooth, available on modern Chrome-based browsers).

   In the ACE framework, it implements the Client (C) role.